dji-sdk/Guidance-SDK-Doc/source/faq/index.md

 ### Can I get the camera intrinsic parameters using Guidance SDK?

 Currently we do not have this function.
 The next version of Guidance SDK will open the interface to get the camera intrinsic parameters.

+## Product Related

+### Why can't I see Guidance device in "Device Manager"?

+Firstly, make sure Guidance Core is powered on.
+If you connect Guidance Core to PC by USB, then check if `Guidance Assistant` software has been successfully installed, which installs Guidance driver automatically.

+If you connect Guidance Core to PC by UART, then check if `USB_to_RS232` driver has been installed successfully.